-Although the school has an official Facebook, it asks parents/carers not to use these channels, especially not to communicate about their children.
+Although the school has an official Facebook account and will respond to general enquiries about the school, it asks parents/carers not to use these channels, especially not to communicate about their children.

 Email is the official electronic communication channel between parents and the school.
 Social media, including chat apps such as WhatsApp, are not appropriate for school use.